mmamontx/ja2-stracciatella-coop/README.md

 ## Backlog

-- Bugs:
+- Bugs (by default it is implied that it happens on the side of the client):
+    - On the interrupts all the mercs can do their turns no matter who is eligible.
+    - When the battle is over, but the sector is not yet clear, the client remains in the turn based mode while the host leaves to the realtime.
+    - When the battle is over the top bar doesn't disappear.
+    - Top message bar status flickers during enemy turns (it looks like something constantly resets the progress).
-    - The rectangle move cursor when it is hovered on the selected merc is shown on top instead of behind the soldier (for the client).
+    - The rectangle move cursor when it is hovered on the selected merc is shown on top instead of behind the soldier.
     - Some the original squares where mercs occur become unavailable for moving to (for the client).
     - Fix the bug when client mercs do not arrive in time and become inaccessible.
     - Fix "burst fatality" crash.
     - Sometimes a just connected client doesn't see himself in the player list until he clicks 'ready'.
     - Still, animation surfaces are not loaded for the client (it doesn't cause any crash).
 - Regular priority:
+    - Imitate individual player turns within a single global player turn.
     - Implement the following RPC actions from the client:
         - Opening doors.
         - Picking up items (after ground items are replicated - see below).